OK Go (album): Appearances in other media

 "Get Over It" was featured on the soundtrack of the video games Triple Play Baseball 2002 and Madden NFL 2003.
-It was also featured in the 2015 movie Sleeping With Other People.
 "Don't Ask Me" was featured on the soundtrack of the video game MVP Baseball 2003, trailers for Just Friends and Good Luck Chuck (and also "You're So Damn Hot"), and the movie Catch That Kid.
 "You're So Damn Hot" was used on an episode of The O.C..
 It also appeared in a television commercial advertising campaign for Payless Shoes in 2006, and in ads for ABC's television show Castle.